After school special

-The American Broadcasting Company coined the term Afterschool Special in 1972 with a series of television films, usually dealing with controversial or socially relevant issues, that were generally broadcast in the late afternoon and meant to be viewed by school-age children, particularly teenagers.
+An after school special is a television film, usually dealing with controversial or socially relevant issues, that were generally broadcast in the late afternoon and meant to be viewed by school-age children, particularly teenagers.
+The term comes from the title of the ABC Afterschool Special, an anthology series of films that debuted on ABC in 1972 and ran until 1996.
 The specials were generally broadcast four to six times during the school year, pre-empting local programming that would usually follow the network schedule in the late afternoon hours.
-ABC's series ran from 1972 to 1997.

-Competitors
+Series

-CBS distributed its own productions as the CBS Afternoon Playhouse (later known as CBS Schoolbreak Special).
-It also had a program called Famous Classic Tales, which aired Australian cartoons that were adapted from literature books (similar to Family Classic Tales).
-NBC had afterschool programs under the umbrella title Special Treat.
-ABC had the ABC Afterschool Special; similar programs included The ABC Saturday Superstar Movie and the ABC Weekend Special.
+In addition to ABC's series, CBS distributed its own series of films under the name CBS Schoolbreak Special (originally called the CBS Afternoon Playhouse), which were produced from 1978 to 1996, while NBC aired after-school programs under the umbrella title Special Treat from 1975 to 1986.

 Legacy

-The cult TV show Strangers with Candy and its 2005 feature film adaptation, featuring Amy Sedaris as an ex-con, prostitute, and junkie, spoofs afterschool special conventions.
+The cult TV show Strangers with Candy and its 2005 feature film adaptation, featuring Amy Sedaris as an ex-con, prostitute, and junkie, spoofs after-school special conventions.